- The api-ms-win-crt-heap-l1-1-0.dll is missing error is closely connected with Microsoft Office applications.

 This is why we recommend you try one of the best uninstaller software because they are built to detect and permanently remove any leftover files.

 Before you get into this, it is extremely important to understand the process is complex, lengthy, and could be taxing on both your mind and body.

 Further, a few wrong steps can require you to go for a complete re-installation of the entire operating system as well.

 So make sure you have a clear understanding of what you are up to and plan your steps with caution.
 At the same time, it isn’t rocket science either, which means it shouldn’t be too tall an ask to pull off the entire thing.

 Refer to the Microsoft help page for all the info you need to manually uninstall MS Office from your PC.

 5. Re-install MS Office

 After you have successfully completed the un-installation process, here is how you can do a re-install of MS Office.
-You can do it from here.
+You can do it from the Microsoft support page.

 The page carried detailed info such as Quick Install of the Office files or a more elaborate step-by-step instruction for both PC and Mac computers.